Kyle Lowry NBA Playoffs Player Props: Heat vs. Nuggets

 Kyle Lowry Insights vs. the Nuggets

-- This season, Kyle Lowry has made 3.6 shots from the floor per game, which adds up to 6.1% of his team's total makes.
+- Lowry is responsible for taking 6.9% of his team's field goal attempts this season with 8.8 per game.

-- He's knocked down 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.
+- He's made 1.9 threes per game, or 10.9% of his team's makes from beyond the arc this season.

-- Lowry's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- The Nuggets are the eighth-best defensive squad in the NBA, giving up 112.5 points per game.
+- The Nuggets allow 112.5 points per game, eighth-ranked in the league.

-- The Nuggets are the best team in the league, giving up 40.8 rebounds per game.
+- On the glass, the Nuggets are ranked No. 1 in the NBA, conceding 40.8 rebounds per game.

 Kyle Lowry vs. the Nuggets